Kaylaesmith1/ia-state-fair-history/README.md

 ![LandingPage](docs/landing_page_mockup.png)

-- __When and Where Section
+- When and Where Section

   - The start of this section includes a sentence describing what, when and where the Iowa State Fair is and its importance on a state, national and international scale.
-  - Immediately following, users can see dates and times of the 2022 Iowa State Fair as well as a short list of activities they can expect to find at the Fair.
-In the center, this year's Iowa State Fair logo appears to bifurcate the written information in the section.
+  - Immediately following, users can see dates and times for the 2022 Iowa State Fair as well as a short list of activities they can expect to find at the Fair.
+In the center, this year's Iowa State Fair logo appears and bifurcates the written information in the section.

 ![WhenWhere](docs/when_where_mockup.png)

 - __Location section__

   - Here on a photo of the Iowa State Capitol, the user learns that the Fair takes place in Des Moines, Iowa (the capital city) and there are various modes of transport to arrive at the fairgrounds.
-The image is covered by an opaque shadow, thus ensuring the user is focused on the information text and not the photo.
+The image is covered by an opaque shadow, thus ensuring the user is focused on the informational text and not the photo.

 ![Location](docs/location_mockup.png)

 - __The Footer__

   - In the footer section I've included links to four prominent social media sites for the Iowa State Fair.
 These are real websites that will give the user more information and the ability to follow the Iowa State Fair's social media.
-  - All links open to new tabs when clicked and turn red when hovered over, making them easily visible and user-friendly.
+  - All links open to new tabs when clicked and the icons turn red when hovered over, making them easily visible and user-friendly.

 ![Footer](docs/footer_mockup.png)

 - __History__

-  - The history section includes four columns: what's new, the butter cow, food on sticks and five fun facts.
-These different categories all provide important information for Fair-goers this year, both those returning and first-timers.
+  - The history section includes four columns with different categories providing important information for Fair-goers this year, both those returning and first-timers.
   - For website users that are hearing about the Iowa State Fair for the first time, this page will give them a little insight on the event.
 As such, there are two clickable links included in this section to give further explanation, each of which will open in a new tab.

 ![History](docs/history_mockup.png)

 - __Get Involved Signup Form__

-  - The signup form includes a dropdown menu for the user to select a topic, followed by three more required fields.
+  - The signup form includes a dropdown menu for the user to select a department, followed by three more required fields.
 The final text box is for the user to detail how they would like to get involved with the Iowa State Fair in any capacity they see fit.
 Upon submission, a congratulatory message appears, letting the user know they have signed up successfully.
-The form URL was taken from the Code Institute Love Running project and aesthetically and informationally adapted for this project.
+The form URL was taken from the Code Institute Love Running project and aesthetically and informationally adapted for this website.

 ![Sign Up](docs/form_mockup.png)